Greater Manchester Combined Authority: Transport for Greater Manchester

 Transport for Greater Manchester (TfGM) is the executive body of the GMCA for the execution of transport functions and is the executive agency responsible for the running of Greater Manchester's transport services and infrastructure such as Metrolink, subsidised bus and rail services as well as carrying out transport and environmental planning.
 The organisation carries out the previous functions of the Greater Manchester Passenger Transport Executive (GMPTE).
 The organisation absorbed the previously separate ITA Policy Unit, the GM Joint Transport Unit, the GMTU and GMUTC.
-It is supervised by the members of the Greater Manchester Transport Committee.
+It is supervised by the members of the Bee Network Committee.

-Greater Manchester Transport Committee
+Greater Manchester Fire and Rescue Service

-The Greater Manchester Transport Committee and its sub committees are formed from a nominated pool of 17 councillors from across the combined authority area to oversee TfGM and create transport policy on behalf of the GMCA.
-The GM Transport Committee is a joint committee of the 10 Greater Manchester local authorities and the GMCA, to which the GMCA, Mayor of Greater Manchester and the local authorities have referred or delegated most, or all, of their transport functions.

-The functions which are referred (rather than delegated) to the committee, meaning that the final decision rests with the GMCA or the mayor rather than with the committee, include making recommendations in relation to promoting or opposing a private bill in Parliament and policy reviews and development on specific issues on the direction of the GMCA or the mayor.
+The GMCA is the parent organisation of the Greater Manchester Fire and Rescue Service, with the Chief Fire Officer, currently Dave Russel, reporting to the GMCA Group Chief Executive.
+GMFRS is the statutory emergency fire and rescue service for Greater Manchester and covers an area of approximately 496 square miles.

+Bee Network Committee

+The Bee Network Committee is a joint committee of the GMCA, Mayor of Greater Manchester and the ten Greater Manchester local authorities established to provide oversight of TfGM and create transport policy on behalf of the combined authority.
+It is named after Greater Manchester's integrated transport network, the Bee Network.

+The committee has four key responsibilities: Decision-making over significant operational matters across the network, monitoring the performance and financial stability of the network, developing policy to support the local transport plan, and facilitating coordination between the ten local authorities around highways maintenance and infrastructure delivery.

+Each local authority appoints one of its executive members with responsibility for transport matters to sit alongside the mayor, a member of the GMCA, and up to four other councillors appointed by the mayor.
+These additional mayoral appointees allow the committee's political make-up to reflect the political make-up of Greater Manchester's councils as a whole.

 Joint Overview and Scrutiny Committee

-A Joint Overview and Scrutiny Committee (JOSC) provides scrutiny of the GMCA, TfGMC, TfGM and CNE, each constituent council appoints three of its elected members to JOSC and sub committees can be formed to examine specific issues.
+A Joint Overview and Scrutiny Committee (JOSC) provides scrutiny of the combined authority, Bee Network Committee, TfGM and CNE, each constituent council appoints three of its elected members to JOSC and sub committees can be formed to examine specific issues.

+Greater Manchester Business Board

+The Greater Manchester Business Board provides an independent business voice to support the combined authority the delivery of its economic priorities.
+The board consists of four members of the GMCA and up to fifteen members from the private sector.
+The chair has the right to attend and speak at meetings of the combined authority, but does not receive a vote.

+The Business Board was previously known as the Greater Manchester Local Enterprise Partnership, which operated independently from the GMCA until April 2024 when it was integrated into the combined authority.

 Commissions

-In anticipation of the combined authority, seven commissions were set up to handle the new responsibilities, six commenced operation between May and August 2009 they are:
+In anticipation of the combined authority, seven commissions were set up to handle the new responsibilities, six commenced operation between May and August 2009.
+They are: